Link Search Menu Expand Document

 Included Default Overlays

-There are 5 overlays by default created at the Administrator level.
+There are six (6) overlays by default created at the Administrator level based on NIST 800-53 controls.
 These can be used within any system package and are included by default in the available listing.
 They cannot be removed.
 They can be added to a system package and from there can be edited or altered as required by that system package.

 • CNSSI - The Committee on National Security Systems (CNSS) Instruction No. 1253, Security Categorization and Control Selection for National Security Systems, provides all Federal Government departments, agencies, bureaus, and offices with guidance on the first two steps of the Risk Management Framework (RMF), Categorize and Select, for national security systems (NSS).